skalawag/theguidetocuba.io/content.md

 Version 0.1

-This book is a work in progresses and is licensed under the [Creative Commons Attribution Non Commercial Share Alike 4.0 license] (http://creativecommons.org/licenses/by-nc-sa/4.0/).
+This book is a work in progress and is licensed under the [Creative Commons Attribution Non Commercial Share Alike 4.0 license] (http://creativecommons.org/licenses/by-nc-sa/4.0/).